Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 HIFIMAN Edition XS Review

-I did not recommend the original Edition X or the Arya – both of which I felt were overpriced, then and now.
+I did not recommend the original Edition X or the Arya; both of which I felt were overpriced when they first came out and in the years that followed at $1,200 and $1,600 respectively.

 For all of HIFIMAN’s past mistakes,